trixi-framework/Trixi.jl/docs/src/time_integration.md

 #### Automatic computation of stable CFL Number

 In the previous tutorial the CFL number was set manually to $2.5$.
-To avoid this trial-and error process, instantiations of `AbstractPairedExplicitRK` methods can automatically compute the stable CFL number for a given simulation setup using the [`calculate_cfl`](@ref) function.
+To avoid this trial-and error process, instantiations of `AbstractPairedExplicitRK` methods can automatically compute the stable CFL number for a given simulation setup using the [`Trixi.calculate_cfl`](@ref) function.
 When constructing the time integrator from a semidiscretization `semi`,
 ```julia
 # Construct third-order paired-explicit Runge-Kutta method with 8 stages for given simulation setup.